Turkey Short Term Residence Permit Requirements

 What is the 90 days in 180 days rule in Turkey?

-Overstaying Residence Permit in Turkey
+Overstaying a Residence Permit in Turkey

 • How long can I stay in Turkey after my residence permit expires?